 5th Degree Assault as a Felony

-The penalty for a conviction of 5th degree assault as a felony is a maximum of five years in the state prison.
+The penalty for a conviction of 5th-degree assault in Minnesota as a felony is a maximum of five years in the state prison.
 The judge could assess a fine of not more than $10,000 or order both a fine and imprisonment.

 5th Degree Assault and Firearms

 Minnesota law prohibits a person from possessing a pistol with a prior conviction for 5th-degree assault, among other offenses.
 You cannot have a pistol for three years after a 5th-degree assault conviction.
 However, you can possess a pistol again if you do not pick up any charges within those three years.